-Exploring Swahili Urbanism through Full-Coverage Survey of Songo Mnara Island, Tanzania
+Exploring Swahili Urbanism through Survey of Songo Mnara Island, Tanzania

 Abstract: This paper offers a mesoscale approach to the study of the urban landscape surrounding the 14th-16th century Swahili site of Songo Mnara just off the southern Tanzanian coast.
-The study is based on a full-coverage survey of the town’s immediate, island hinterland.
+The study is based on a systematic, intensive survey of the town’s immediate, island hinterland.
 Such an approach, we argue, exposes a set of activities that extend out from the urban core and situates the traditional objects of study (urban center, rural villages) in an integrated landscape.
 This scale of activity is particularly apparent in an island context, where urban activities encompassed the island itself.
 This example demonstrates why urban societies in island contexts must be considered in their landscape setting, as a range of territorial relationships can be discerned in the past that were an integral part of the ways that urban lives were constructed.

 Keywords: Swahili, urbanism, mesoscale, Songo Mnara

 This paper discusses the results of a full-coverage survey of Songo Mnara Island, Tanzania, providing a mesoscale analysis of urbanism along the eastern African Swahili coast.
 The data provide evidence for a spatial network of activity that encompassed the island landscape and demonstrate that life in the town of Songo Mnara was entwined with activities across that landscape.
 This research calls into question the absolute distinctions drawn between Swahili towns and their surrounding landscapes, challenging the way towns are understood as bounded entities.
 We suggest that the boundaries imposed by town walls stand in sharp contrast to the way that the towns were remarkably porous, with activities and populations spilling out into their surroundings.
-Our mesoscale analysis on Songo Mnara Island indicates that the island scale might be best to consider urban Swahili life.
+Our mesoscale analysis on Songo Mnara Island indicates that the island scale is often crucial to understanding urban Swahili life.

 The intensive investigation of the mesoscale in other urban regions has offered new insights into urban process and development (Cowgill 2004:539-540).
 Such an approach is implicated in Smith’s (2014) urban landscape perspective, which suggests that the ‘hinterlands’ and ‘surroundings’ of urban centers are important to their “ritual, political, economic and social uses.”
 Applications of this scale have been made to early cities in the Near East, where the mapping of surface artifacts in the immediate region of Tell Brak (Ur et al. 2007) has revealed patterns of urban growth.
 In West Africa, the cities of the Inland Niger Delta provide another example, with research positing the interaction of specialist groups across a closely set, clustered urban landscape (McIntosh and McIntosh 2003).
 In Mesoamerica, high-resolution landscape data acquired through Lidar has led researchers to ‘recenter the rural’ as part of an “integrated totality across a continuous expanse” (Garrison et al. 2019:135).
 Archaeologists there have employed the concept of low-density urbanism to describe the interdigitation of urban and rural areas (Lucero et al. 2015).
 In this paper, rather than redefining Swahili urbanism as low-density, we argue that all towns should be considered in their landscape context, as a range of territorial relationships can be discerned in the past that were integral to the ways that urban lives were constructed.
 After all, landscape shapes the ways that urbanism is spatially manifest and locally construed (Pauketat 2020).